philltran/message_private/README.md

 CONFIGURATION
 -------------
-Show message form fields at: admin/structure/message/manage/private_message/form-display Show message display fields at: admin/structure/message/manage/private_message/display Show user form fields: /admin/config/people/accounts/form-display This will be addressed automatically later.
+Show notification boolean on user form fields: /admin/config/people/accounts/form-display This will be addressed automatically in a hook later.

 HOW TO USE